hvasbath/beat/docs/installation.rst

 """""""""""""""""""
 * PSGRN and PSCMP

-Is so far included in the beat repository, but will be a part of the pyrocko framework in the future.
+These codes are so far included in the beat repository, but will be a part of the pyrocko framework in the future.
 In the BEAT folder::

     cd fomosto-psgrn-pscmp